Jim Hadnot: NBA

-Hadnot would be drafted 27th overall by the Boston Celtics in the third round of 1962 NBA Draft, but failed to make the team.
+Hadnot would be drafted 27th overall by the Boston Celtics in the third round of 1962 NBA draft, but failed to make the team.
 Boston also drafted Hadnot's fellow Providence teammate Vinnie Ernst 54th overall in that same draft, but he was also cut from the team shortly thereafter.

+Hadnot played for the ill-fated Oakland Oaks in the American Basketball League.
+The team went 11–14 before the league folded in late December 1962.

+Hadnot played for the Trenton Colonials of the Eastern Professional Basketball League (EPBL) during the 1963–64 season and was selected to the All-EPBL Second Team.

 ABA

-Six years after his failed run in the NBA, Hadnot returned to his hometown of Oakland, Califnoria to attempt to make a splash in a new up-and-coming basketball league known as the American Basketball Association.
+Six years after his failed run in the NBA, Hadnot returned to his hometown of Oakland, California to attempt to make a splash in a new up-and-coming basketball league known as the American Basketball Association.
 The ABA was just embarking on their first season of play and would quickly become the NBA's primary rival as a result of their innovative additions to the game such as the 3-Point Line, Dunk Contest, and multicolored ball.
 At 28 years of age, Hadnot signed a deal with the Oakland Oaks and quickly became one of their most beloved players, boasting a statline of 39.0 minutes, 17.5 points, and 12.2 rebounds in 77 games of play during his rookie campaign.
 Hadnot had an uncanny ability to get to the line, shooting over 7 free throws a game despite his scoring average barely even doubling this total.
 Oakland struggled in their opening season, winning only 22 games.
 Hadnot did not return to the Oaks organization for the 1968–69 season.
 Oakland would win 60 games and secure the ABA championship in their first season without Hadnot following a blockbuster free agency move that involved superstar forward Rick Barry leaving the NBA and joining the franchise.
 To this day, Hadnot's 12.2 rebounds per game and 936 total rebounds remain the most total boards secured by a player with a career lasting only one season.
 Hadnot snatched the 30th-most total rebounds in NBA/ABA rookie history, being only surpassed by a group of players consisting of 18 Hall of Famers and 10 other all-stars.
 He and fellow Oakland teammate Ira Harge are the only two players in NBA/ABA history to secure 900+ rebounds in their rookie seasons and never receive an All-Star nod at any point in their careers.
 No rookie has surpassed Hadnot's 936 rebounds total in the past 28 years, with Shaquille O'Neal's total of 1,122 rebounds during his rookie season with the Orlando Magic being the last time any player has passed this mark.